The small quantum cohomology of a weighted projective space, a mirror D-module and their classical limits: Introduction

-We then look for a mirror partner of this $A$-model $D$-module.
-Using the methods developped in \cite{DoSa2} and \cite{Man}, we show how it is canonically obtained from the Gauss-Manin system of the function $F:U\times\mathcal{M}_{B}\rightarrow \cit$ defined by
+We then look for a mirror partner of this $A$-model quantum differential system.
+Using the methods developed in \cite{DoSa2} and \cite{Man}, we show how it is obtained from the Gauss-Manin system of the function (this is our ``Landau-Ginzburg'' model) $F:U\times\mathcal{M}_{B}\rightarrow \cit$ defined by